Justin McCray: Cleveland Browns

 On August 31, 2019, McCray was traded to the Cleveland Browns.

 Atlanta Falcons

 On March 27, 2020, McCray signed a one-year contract with the Atlanta Falcons.

 Houston Texans

 McCray signed a two-year contract with the Houston Texans on March 22, 2021.

 Carolina Panthers

 On March 17, 2023, McCray signed with the Carolina Panthers.
+On August 29, 2023, he was waived for final roster cuts, but signed to the Panthers' practice squad the following day.
+He was released on October 24.
+He was re-signed on November 22.
+McCray was signed to the active roster on December 5.
+He suffered a calf injury in Week 14 and was placed on injured reserve on December 15.